Bayesian Hierarchical Modeling and Analysis for Actigraph Data from Wearable Devices: The model

-where the prior $p_S(\cdot)$ shall be accurately chosen.
-We must consider that our Actigraph data includes millions of observations in a limited study area, of which some assume different values in the same location (or in its immediate vicinity) so over-fitting will not be an issue.
+where the prior $p_S(\cdot)$ needs to be specified.
+The Actigraph data includes millions of observations in a limited study area, of which some assume different values in the same location (or in its immediate vicinity) so over-fitting will not be an issue.
 However, some areas present sparsely observed points (trajectories are not uniformly distributed, as shown in Figure \ref{ObsWW}).
 This may cause coefficients corresponding to those regions to be weakly identified.
 To control for the balance of all these components, we may assign ad-hoc priors to the spatial spline regression coefficients \citep{eilers1996flexible} for penalizing deviation from a certain degree of smoothness and favoring identifiability.
-This yields the Bayesian P-Spline \citep{hastie2000bayesian, lang2004bayesian}.
+This behavior suggests the Bayesian P-Spline \citep{hastie2000bayesian, lang2004bayesian}.
 While keeping the Gaussian priors, we effectuate shrinkage by choosing a suitable precision matrix $\bP$ and introducing a shrinkage parameter $\lambda$ at a deeper level of the hierarchy.
 To be precise, $\displaystyle \bbeta_S \given\lambda\propto \exp\left\lbrace-\frac{\lambda}{2}\cdot\bbeta_S\bP\bbeta_S^\top\right\rbrace$ and $\lambda\sim \mathcal{G}(\alpha_\lambda, \beta_\lambda)$.
 We consider two possible forms for $\bP$, which imply different penalization for the coefficients: \begin{itemize} \item \textbf{Ridge-like} prior, which is to say $\bP=\bP_{RL}=\IdentityMat_{J_S}$; \item \textbf{First-order random walk} prior, which is to say:

-where $n_i$ is the number of neighbors of knot $i$ and $i\sim j$ denotes a neighboring relationship between the knots. \end{itemize}